akshaysangave/Workforce-Dynamics-An-HR-Analytics-Study/README.md

 **6. Explore the Link Between Attrition Rate and Years Since Last Promotion:**
    - Investigate how the time elapsed since employees’ last promotion correlates with their likelihood of leaving the company to enhance career development strategies.

+# Data Cleaning, Data Visualization and Analysis
+   - The Workforce Dynamics dataset consists of 50,000 records capturing detailed employee information.
+These records span multiple departments and roles within the organization, enabling a thorough analysis of factors influencing workforce dynamics.
+   - Dataset consists is checked for its integrity for ensuring that we are working on a clean dataset.
+According to the requirement the chart and graphs for various KPIs are created using Data Analysis Tools.
+And then built dashboard includes slicers to see results using as per the demand of stakeholders.
+   - From the analysis the Insights and Recommendations are found out.
+# Excel Dashboard
+# Insights, Recommedations and Conclusions